 - i.
-The continuing downward pressure on the economy as evident in the reported technical recession; - ii.
-The unfortunate outbreak of the coronavirus (COVID-19); - iii.
-The dramatic fall and volatility in stock market prices, including counters that IDC has a significant exposure to; and - iv.
-Global Brent Crude oil price that has fallen to a 10-year low.
+The continuing downward pressure on the economy; - ii.
+The unfortunate spread of the coronavirus (Covid-19) and its impact on the global and local economy; - iii.
+The dramatic fall and volatility in stock market prices and commodities, including counters that IDC has a significant exposure to; and - iv.
+The downgrades in South Africa's and IDC's credit ratings.